 We follow industry best practices to protect your data at all times.

-The below table is highlighting the top ten investment trusts on Freetrade by value of their holdings.
+The below table is highlighting the top ten investment trusts on Freetrade by total value of buy orders.

-Data updated on the 3rd of December 2020.
+Data updated on the 7th May 20214.
 When you invest, your capital is at risk.

 Commission-free share dealing.
 Buy and sell shares instantly during stock market opening hours.
 No account charge.